 Greg, who heads up the South-East Boise WP Meetup, asked if I could give the same presentation at their meetup.
 I agreed and was able to refine the concept even further.
 Afterwards, I thought that it was probably worth writing up my explanation of the “why,” since I couldn’t find anyone else who’d explained it the same way I had.
 I reached out to Jeff Chandler at the WP Tavern since he has a much larger audience than my blogs do.
 He said he was interested in posting it.
 So I wrote it up in long-form format and Jeff edited it.
 The result is this article:

 It’s kinda long, but if you’re trying to keep up with WordPress and what’s going to happen in the future, I think it’s worth the read.
 I am biased though.
 Lots of other people shared, liked, and commented on it.
 It’s gotten a lot of attention and I’m honored by all the positive feedback, especially from some of the leaders in the WP community.

 Featured on the WordPress Weekly Podcast

 After it was published, Jeff and John (Jeff’s co-host on the podcast) said some very kind things as they discussed the article on their WordPress Weekly Podcast.
 You can watch that segment of the podcast here:

 Do you prefer to watch or listen?
 I recorded a screencast version of my presentation.
 It’s the same basic content as the article above, but is presented a little differently, partly because it’s live and off-the cuff.
-You can read the transcript on our sister-blog over at Starfish Plugins, or watch the video here:
+You can read the transcript and watch the video in my other post:

 I’m excited to have contributed to the conversation around Gutenberg in what I feel is a positive way.
 Let me know your thoughts on Gutenberg in the comments.